McBenny/test-react-boilerplate/features.md

 - [X] A totally empty player in the settings should not be saved

 ##TODO
-- [ ] Ability to remove a player if he has no event
 - [ ] I want to be able to delete a game (via popup confirmation)
+- [ ] If there are no events, don't show the game log
+- [ ] display the number of players and officials in Players pop-up and Line-up
 - [ ] authenticate users
 - [ ] save team and players data to use in auto-suggest, save colours as well
 - [ ] allow image upload for teams